amitgilboa/Sleek-DS-HW/README.md

 Second, because there are many types of attacks I tried to merge them to 4 clusters using k-means (k=4).
 I got that the attacks are divided to the following 4 clusters:

-cluster 0 - PortScan, Infiltration, Web Attack Brute Force, Web Attack XSS, Web Attack Sql Injection, SSH-Patator cluster 1 - DoS Slowhttptest, DoS Hulk, DoS GoldenEye cluster 2 - DDoS, Bot cluster 3 - FTP-Patator, DoS slowloris, Heartbleed
+cluster (0) - PortScan, Infiltration, Web Attack Brute Force, Web Attack XSS, Web Attack Sql Injection, SSH-Patator. cluster (1) - DoS Slowhttptest, DoS Hulk, DoS GoldenEye. cluster (2) - DDoS, Bot. cluster (3) - FTP-Patator, DoS slowloris, Heartbleed.
 The code appear in Label kmeans.py file.

 Last, we will use the new clusters to classify between these 4 clusters of atteck using our data